Napa Valley AVA: Geography

 The valley floor is flanked by the Mayacamas Range on the western and northern sides and the Vaca Mountains on the eastern side.
 Several smaller valleys exist within these two ranges.
 The floor of the main valley gradually rises from sea level at the southern end to 362 ft above sea level at the northern end in Calistoga at the base of Mount Saint Helena.
 The Oakville and Rutherford viticultural areas lie within a geographical area known as the Rutherford Bench in the center of the valley floor.
 The soil in the southern end of the valley consists mainly of sediments deposited by earlier advances and retreats of San Pablo Bay while the soil at the northern end of the valley contains a large volume of volcanic lava and ash.
 Several of the small hills that emerge from the middle of the valley floor near Yountville are indicators of the region's volcanic past.

+Looking south on Napa Valley, (image center) with Suisan Bay and Grizzly Bay distant in the upper right.